cborjah/currency_converter_tut/README.md

 Use KeyboardAvoidingView from the react native library to prevent the keyboard from blocking components.

-barStyle set to default gives it a dark color
+barStyle set to default gives it a dark color, translucent is for Android
 <StatusBar translucent={false} barStyle="default" />